VFansss/family_tree/README.md

 that joined to Collaborative Genealogy.

 Every user can *edit his registry information* from a private dashboard.
-From here user can edit it's information, add a biography or upload an image.
+From here user can edit his information, add a biography or upload an avatar.

 An *unregistered* user can however search for registered users from the main page.